mtumilowicz/spock-spy-vs-mock/README.md

 [![Build Status](https://travis-ci.com/mtumilowicz/spock-spy-vs-mock.svg?branch=master)](https://travis-ci.com/mtumilowicz/spock-spy-vs-mock)

 # spock-spy-vs-mock
-The main goal of this project is to show different approached to stubbing represented by spy and mock in `Spock`.
+The main goal of this project is to show different approaches to stubbing in `Spock` (spy vs mock).

 # preface
 In general, difference between spy and mock is that the spy is always based on a real object,